atomikos/spring-boot-sample-jta-atomikos-logcloud/README.md

 # spring-boot-sample-jta-atomikos-logcloud
 Sample project showing how easy it is to do XA with clustered, cloud-native transaction logging and recovery.
+You can run as many instances of this application as you like: it can scale up and down dynamically and XA recovery works as long as at least one node is up.
+This gives you self-healing XA transactions in the cloud...

 ## Highlights